FRX397/Hydrogen/MacOS/README.md

 > ![Info]
 >
-> Since the release of Hydrogen version 2.0.0, Hydrogen now requires purchasing an [adless account](https://hydrogen.sh/adless).
-Without an adless account, you will not be able to use Hydrogen.
+> ~~Since the release of Hydrogen version 2.0.0, Hydrogen now requires purchasing an [adless account](https://hydrogen.sh/adless).
+Without an adless account, you will not be able to use Hydrogen.~~

+> - KEYLESS

 </details>

 > ___